nurzhanzhanuzak/eventsourcing/docs/topics/examples/fts-projection.rst

 events of the domain model in :doc:`/topics/examples/content-management`.

-When a :class:`Page.Created <examples.contentmanagement.domainmodel.Page.Created>` event is received, the method :func:`~examples.ftsprojection.projection.FtsTrackingRecorder.insert_pages_with_tracking` of an :class:`~examples.ftsprojection.projection.FtsTrackingRecorder` object is called.
+When a :class:`Page.Created <examples.contentmanagement.domainmodel.Page.Created>` event is received, the method :func:`~examples.ftsprojection.projection.FtsViewInterface.insert_pages_with_tracking` of an :class:`~examples.ftsprojection.projection.FtsViewInterface` object is called.

-When a :class:`Page.BodyUpdated <examples.contentmanagement.domainmodel.Page.BodyUpdated>` event is received, the method :func:`~examples.ftsprojection.projection.FtsTrackingRecorder.update_pages_with_tracking` of an :class:`~examples.ftsprojection.projection.FtsTrackingRecorder` object is called.
+When a :class:`Page.BodyUpdated <examples.contentmanagement.domainmodel.Page.BodyUpdated>` event is received, the method :func:`~examples.ftsprojection.projection.FtsViewInterface.update_pages_with_tracking` of an :class:`~examples.ftsprojection.projection.FtsViewInterface` object is called.

 .. literalinclude:: ../../../examples/ftsprojection/projection.py
     :pyobject: FtsProjection

 The :class:`~eventsourcing.projection.Projection` class is a generic class that requires one type variable, which is expected to be a subclass of :class:`~eventsourcing.persistence.TrackingRecorder`.
-In this case, the type variable is specified to be :class:`~examples.ftsprojection.projection.FtsTrackingRecorder`, which means the projection should be constructed with a subclass of :class:`~examples.ftsprojection.projection.FtsTrackingRecorder`, for example :class:`~examples.ftsprojection.projection.PostgresFtsTrackingRecorder`.
+In this case, the type variable is specified to be :class:`~examples.ftsprojection.projection.FtsViewInterface`, which means the projection should be constructed with a subclass of :class:`~examples.ftsprojection.projection.FtsViewInterface`, for example :class:`~examples.ftsprojection.projection.PostgresFtsView`.

 Test case
 ---------